 This course is designed to provide the adult-gerontology primary care nurse practitioner student with the knowledge and skills necessary to perform a comprehensive health and physical assessment on clients from young adulthood through senescence.
 This course is designed to build on knowledge of anatomy, physiology, pathophysiology and health assessment skills previously attained in undergraduate nurse education.
 Emphasis is placed on diagnostic reasoning skills needed for clinical reasoning in the advanced practice nursing role.
 Prerequisite: Acceptance into the Adult-Gerontology Primary Care Nurse Practitioner program.
-This course must be taken in the semester immediately preceding NUR 561/L. Prerequisites or Co-requisites: NUR 509, completed no more than five years prior to registering for Advanced Health Assessment for the Adult-Gerontology Primary Care Nurse Special examination equipment by the onset of the semester in which this course is taken.
+This course must be taken in the semester immediately preceding NUR 561/L. Prerequisites or Co-requisites: NUR 509, completed no more than five years prior to registering for Advanced Health Assessment for the Adult-Gerontology Primary Care Nurse Practitioner.
+Students will be required to purchase special examination equipment by the onset of the semester in which this course is taken.
 Lecture 3 hours/week.
 Course also includes 2 hour lab session per week (1 credit).
-Session: Fall
+(GR)